 - Saves the ‘originality report’ and the ‘Checklist reference check form’, and;

-- Informs the supervisor(s) and PhD candidate on the report by sharing the unique folder on SURFdrive.
+- Informs the supervisor(s) and PhD candidate on the report by mailing the results.

 - Analyses the reference check report on the basis of the items mentioned in Appendix 1, and depending on the findings, does one of the following: